-Here’s another great recipe using my favorite pre-soaked, sprouted bean/lentil product.
+This is a fantastic recipe for tummy-friendly turkey chili using my favorite pre-soaked, sprouted bean/lentil product.
 Of course, it’s organic, but it’s also available for a great price at Costco!
-It’s the TruRoots Organic Sprouted Bean Trio and it contains mung beans, green lentils and adzuki beans.
+It’s the TruRoots Organic Sprouted Bean Trio and it contains mung beans, green lentils, and adzuki beans.

 Most of us know we should be eating beans and lentils once our guts have stabilized to the point where they can digest them.
 But whilst your gut may not be able to handle canned beans, it may be just fine with this product as the beans and lentils are already soaked and sprouted – thus making them much easier to digest.

-In a perfect world you would have enough time to soak and sprout your own beans and lentils, but for many of us, that extra step means we avoid these highly nutritious foods.
-Which is the other reason I LOVE this product – it’s actually easier and faster to make than rice!
+In a perfect world, you would have enough time to soak and sprout your own beans and lentils, but for many of us, that extra step means we avoid these highly nutritious foods.
+However, this is the other reason I LOVE this product – it’s actually easier and faster to make than rice!

-I’ve deleted a lot of the common gut irritants from this chili, like chilli peppers, corn, tabasco, etc. And I’ve also given you a more easily tolerated alternative to the taco seasoning spices usually used in chili.
+I’ve deleted a lot of the common gut irritants from this chili (like chili peppers, corn, tabasco, etc.) and I’ve also given you a more easily tolerated alternative to the taco seasoning spices usually used in chili.
 For other ingredients (like onions, mild salsa) that may be fine for some, but not for others, I have marked them optional and this recipe will still taste great without them.
 Enjoy!

 JINI’S TUMMY-FRIENDLY TURKEY CHILI

-1 package (3 tbsp) mild taco seasoning mix (if your stomach is super-sensitive, then use 1 tsp ground cumin, 1/2 tsp turmeric powder and 1/2 tsp cinnamon powder instead of the taco seasoning mix)
+- 1 package (3 tbsp) all-natural mild taco seasoning mix (if your stomach is super-sensitive, then use 1 tsp ground cumin, 1/2 tsp turmeric powder, and 1/2 tsp cinnamon powder instead of the taco seasoning mix)

 *If you like your beans soft, then cook about 20 minutes longer than the package directions.